students working with a brain prop.

 Year 1

-During your first year, you'll study a number of core modules as well as specialist modules in your chosen pathway.
+During your first year, you’ll study five core modules as well as selecting one option module aligned with one of our professional pathways.

 Exploring Human Experience - Core